hcs42/heapkeeper-old/doc/index-main.rst

   it can be executed without any specific installation steps.
 * **Documentation**: The home page and the documentation is written in reStructuredText_ format.
 Sphinx_ is used to generate HTML pages.
-* **The state of the project**: Heapkeeper is in a usable form now, although there are many things which could be done to make it more convenient.
-Read more on the project's :doc:`State <state>` page.
+* **Status**: Heapkeeper is in a usable form now, although there are many things which could be done to make it more convenient.
+Read more on the project's :doc:`Status <status>` page.
 Heapkeeper is under active development; look at the `commit history`__ or the `impact graph`__ of the repository.
 * **Contact**: